Coding and Digital Making

 Code Club is a national network of volunteer-led after school coding clubs for children aged 9 to 11.
 Children follow a curriculum which takes them through the basics of coding using Scratch, HTML & CSS and Python.

-We have Code Clubs in the Central Library and Devonport Library; all are currently full.
-Email us if you would like your child to be added to the waiting list.
+We have Code Clubs in the Central Library, Devonport Library and Southway Library; places for these need to be booked.
+Email us if you would like your child to be added to the waiting lists

 Hello World is a drop in session and a bit more chaotic than Code Club.
 We do some coding, but also a lot more digital making.
 This might include paper circuits or programming BBC Micro:bits or the Raspberry Pi.
 We also have Makey Makeys, a Sphero, Ozobot, LittleBits and more.
 We provide the space and resources and the children provide the imagination.